Asha Banks

 Asha Alice Banks (born 26 November 2003) is an English actress and singer.
-She began her career as a child actress on the West End.
-Her films include The Magic Flute (2022) and My Fault: London (2025).
-On television, she is known for her role in the BBC Three series A Good Girl's Guide to Murder (2024).
-She released her debut EP in 2025.
+She began her career as a child actress in the West End.
+Her films include The Magic Flute (2022), My Fault: London (2025) and Your Fault: London (2026).
+On television, she is known for her roles in the CBBC series Rebel Cheer Squad (2022) and the BBC Three series A Good Girl's Guide to Murder (2024–present).
+She released two EPs, "Untie My Tongue" and "How Real Was It?", in March and November 2025, respectively.

 Early life

 Banks was born in St Albans, Hertfordshire to parents Sophie and Duncan.
 She has an older brother.
 Banks attended the local Abbey Primary School and then Parmiter's School in Garston.
 She then attended Elstree Screen Arts for sixth form, studying Musical Theatre and Music Performance She took Saturday drama classes at Top Hat Stage School and participated in Michael Xavier's MX Masterclass on Sundays, of which she is now a patron.

 Career

 Banks made her television debut in 2011 with minor roles in EastEnders and Call the Midwife, both on BBC One.
 Banks was seven or eight when she was cast as young Éponine in the long-running musical Les Misérables at the Queen's Theatre in 2012, marking Banks' West End debut.
 She appeared in the 2014 Almeida and Playhouse Theatre runs of the play 1984.

 Banks went on the 2015 UK tour of Annie, playing the eldest orphan Duffy.
 She joined the West End production of Charlie and the Chocolate Factory at the Theatre Royal, Drury Lane as Violet Beauregarde before its closure in 2017.
 She alternated the roles Pandora Braithwaite in the 2017 off-West End production of The Secret Diary of Adrian Mole Aged 13¾ at the Menier Chocolate Factory and Lisa James in The Boy in the Dress at the Royal Shakespeare Theatre in Stratford-upon-Avon in 2019.

 In 2021, Banks played Thea in the London revival of Spring Awakening at the Almeida Theatre.
 She was also the understudy for Amara Okereke's Wendla.
 Banks was cast in as Princess Pamina in the German musical film The Magic Flute, marking Banks' feature film debut.
 The film premiered at the 2022 Zurich Film Festival and had a wide release in 2023.
 Banks also returned to television in 2022 with a recurring role as Brooke in the BBC iPlayer teen drama Rebel Cheer Squad, a Get Even spinoff.

 Banks has played the character Cara Ward in the BBC Three adaptation of A Good Girl's Guide to Murder and starred opposite Matthew Broome in the Amazon Prime film My Fault: London, an English-language version of the Spanish film Culpa mía.
-She then released her debut EP Untie My Tongue; its first single was featured in the credits of My Fault: London.
+She then released her debut EP Untie My Tongue and her second single "Feel the Rush" was featured in the credits of My Fault: London.
+Her single "Come Down" released prior to, and appeared in the credits of, the sequel film, Your Fault: London.